 Our students have been involved in many interesting projects.
 One example is a project led by Dr. Henderson in which the students are developing a camera (EagleCam) to take a picture of a moon landing (the first camera to do so).
 The department also participates in many collegiate competition projects undertaken by undergraduate students with notable successes, including these excellent accomplishments:

-- 2nd place in the AIAA Design, Build, Fly (DBF) 2022 competition with 100-plus teams competing.
-Embry-Riddle finished third last year and has placed within the top 10 in the last five years.
+- 3rd place (1st in the U.S.) in the AIAA Design, Build, Fly (DBF) 2023 competition, with 100-plus teams competing.
+Embry-Riddle has placed in the top three teams for three years in a row, which is unpreceded.

 - 2nd place in AIAA Engine Design Competition (2020)